CrossRef/dul-tool/docs/DUL-Authentication-Recommendation.md

   1. The Producer ID MUST be unique.
   2. The Producer ID MUST be URL-Safe and have a length greater than 1 character.
   3. The Producer ID MAY be made public.
-2. Every Producer may operate at Level 1, 2 or 3.
+2. Every Producer MUST operate at Level 1, 2 or 3.
 This choice is made when for each message sent and can be made or changed at any time.
 3. If a Producer wishes to implement Level 3, they Producer MUST create one or more Public/Private Keypairs.
   1. Each Keypair MUST be in the JWK format.
   2. Each Private Key MUST be kept secret by the sender.